itsbrunodev/song-of-the-day/README.md

 ```

 2. Go into the directory.
-3. Then install the dependencies.
+3. Then install the dependencies and start the development server.

 > **Note** This project uses [pnpm](https://pnpm.io) as the package manager.
 If you want to use [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) as the package manager, go to step 4.